 On 22 November 2007, a raging flood from… Continue reading

 Breakfast is considered by many to be the most important meal of the day and, at Milkwood Manor, we have to say – it’s our favourite!
-Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant, The restaurant isn’t open… Continue reading
+Our Milkwood Manor breakfasts are served in the Lemongrass Restaurant.
+Lemon Grass isn’t open… Continue reading